 What Does an Insurance Adjuster Do?

 An insurance adjuster is the person who decides how much money to offer you.
 Because insurance companies maximize profit by paying out minimum amounts on claims, the adjuster’s job – from the start – is to make sure you get compensated as little as possible.
 If you have ever spoken to an adjuster, they may have used a kind tone.
 They might have said they were going to help you.
 They may have even told you not to get a lawyer because the attorney would only take your money.
-In my experience, all of those statements are lies.
+In my experience, all of those statements are not true.
 The insurance adjuster is not your advocate.
 Furthermore, the main reason they do not want you to hire a lawyer is because represented people generally receive considerably more money than unrepresented people.

 If you want a glimpse into the mind of an adjuster, consider the following story: